raisely/base/README.md

 **In the command line**
 1. Install `grunt-cli` with `npm install -g grunt-cli`
-2. Navigate to your Base install and run `npm install` to load the LESS depedency.
+2. Navigate to your Base install and run `npm install` to load depedencies.
+3. Run `grunt dev` to start watching and compiling the 4 main `.less` files.

 ## Usage